abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 60: March 2, 2018

+Today's Progress: Working on Javascript Calculator Project.

+Thoughts: Did about 2 hours and got it all nicely formatted with HTML and CSS.
+Set up all the buttons and fields and it's looking great!
+Tested that everything stays aligned on different screen sizes too!
+Now the hard part: making it function!

+Link to work: <a href="https://codepen.io/abbywilson/pen/vdPJBa">Javascript Calculator</a>

 ### Day 59: March 1, 2018

 Today's Progress: Finished advanced FCC algorithm challenges.